How Does Having A Budget Help You Avoid The Traps Of Digital Marketing?

 Enforcing Targeted Audience Reach

-Digital marketing allows for highly targeted audience reach, but without budget constraints, businesses might opt for broader audiences that could dilute the impact of their message.
+Digital marketing allows for highly targeted audience reach, but without budget constraints, businesses opt for broader audiences that could dilute the impact of their message.
 With a budget in place, marketers are incentivized to focus on the most relevant segments.

 For example, an e-commerce retailer aiming to promote its luxury watch collection might set a budget to target individuals with higher disposable incomes rather than spending resources on a general audience.